-This process is implemented in software, e.g. Pix4Dfields, by an algorithm that corrects each pixel value based on a physical model of the image acquisition process, in particular a model of light reaching the sensor.
-Many factors are involved in this process, including (but not limited to):
+This process is implemented in PIX4Dfields by an algorithm that corrects each pixel value based on a physical model of the image acquisition process, in particular, a model of light reaching the sensor.
+Many factors are involved in this process including but not limited to:

-Pix4Dfields performs radiometric correction in a way that is very similar to Pix4Dmapper, which is explained in: Radiometric Correction in Pix4Dmapper
+PIX4Dfields performs radiometric corrections in a way that is very similar to PIX4Dmapper, which is explained in: Radiometric Correction in PIX4Dmapper.

 Sunshine sensor.
 The use of a sunshine sensor improves the overall correction results by including more information about the illumination on the field (sun irradiance and, when supported by the hardware, sun angle).
-For supported camera models, this information is stored in the image EXIF tags and automatically found by Pix4Dfields.
+For supported camera models, this information is stored in the image EXIF tags and automatically detected by PIX4Dfields.

 Reflectance targets.
-The use of a radiometric calibration target enables Pix4Dfields to calibrate and correct the images to reflectance according to the values given by the reflectance target.
-When using reflectance targets, their images must be imported for processing, like regular images, in order to be used for radiometric correction.
+The use of a radiometric calibration target enables PIX4Dfields to calibrate and correct the images to reflectance according to the values given by the reflectance target.
+When using reflectance targets, the images must be imported for processing, like regular images, in order to be used for radiometric correction.